Joseph-Y/codebeat/README.md

 ## Disclaimer

 For **educational purposes only**.
 Not intended to replace official ACLS guidance or real-time clinical judgment.
 Always defer to your institution’s protocols.

+## Privacy
+CodeBeat does not collect, transmit, or store any personal or health data; all settings remain locally on the device, there are no analytics or tracking, and nothing is shared externally.